brahyam/tour-reviews/README.md

 * [Picasso](http://square.github.io/picasso/) for loading images efficiently into the views and some transformations
 * [Mockito](https://github.com/mockito/mockito)  for mocking classes for unit testing

+### Limitations
+* Current Tour is hardcoded and cannot be provided through fragment arguments